 Each year, a select group of lawyers trained at law schools outside of the United States comes to GW Law to pursue graduate legal studies.
 The knowledgeable staff of the Graduate Programs Office (GPO) facilitates for these students a smooth transition to the United States and to the GW campus.
 The office provides services that range from academic advising and course selection to assistance with issues including housing, campus resources, and life in Washington, DC.
 The office also organizes a variety of nsocial, cultural, and informational programs.

-For Fall 2013, the GPO received more than 800 applications from 80 countries outside of the United States.
-The entering class included 138 LL.M. candidates from non-U.S. law schools, representing 47 countries.
+For Fall 2014, the GPO received more than 800 applications from 82 countries outside of the United States.
+The entering class included 116 LL.M. candidates from non-U.S. law schools, representing 39 countries.
 Class members included judges, prosecutors, corporate counsel, attorneys, students, Fulbright scholars, human rights activists, and government officials.
-The greatest number of students were from China, India, South Korea, Brazil, Japan, Pakistan, Ghana, France, Thailand, Germany, Russia, Italy and Colombia.
-In addition, 10 international exchange students enrolled for the 2013–2014 academic year.
+The greatest number of students were from China, India, South Korea, Saudi Arabia, Japan, Iran, Ghana, the United Kingdom, Thailand, France and Peru.
+In addition, 10 international exchange students enrolled for the 2014–2015 academic year.

 International students at GW Law do not pursue a separate course of study from their U.S. counterparts; rather, they bring important global perspectives to the classroom while working side-by-side with both U.S.-educated LL.M. students and J.D. students.